How to decorate a lamp for Christmas using this easy, yet festive idea.

 Most shoppers didn’t mind seeing the store go through a transformation early so that it was ready for the throngs of holiday shoppers that would arrive on Black Friday.

 The display staff had a small budget and only basic decorations like wreaths, garlands, lights, ribbon, and ball style ornaments to work with.
-It was up to us to come up with ways to use these to make the store look festive floor to ceiling all the way down to the smallest detail.
+It was up to us to come up with creative ways to use these to make the store look festive floor to ceiling all the way down to the smallest detail.
 I learned to be resourceful.

 One of these Christmas decor styling ideas is what I am sharing with you today – one that I used mostly on light fixtures, but that can be done on just about anything.

 A few week’s ago I shared the news that my home was photographed last Christmas to be featured in this years BHG annual Christmas Ideas magazine.
-The magazine is on newsstands now.

 On page 85 in the magazine is a photo of my sideboard in my foyer.